 Stephen also litigates cases concerning the due process rights of noncitizens in the removal process, including Make the Road New York v.
 McAleenan, challenging the government’s application of fast-track deportation procedures against noncitizens living in the United States; Damus v.
 Nielsen, which contests the unlawful and arbitrary custody of asylum seekers, and RILR v.
 Johnson, which challenged the detention of asylum-seeking children and families.
 Stephen has given CLE presentations to lawyers and advocates concerning the rights of detained noncitizens and immigrant children, and provides technical assistance to practitioners and other lawyers litigating federal cases on these issues.

-Stephen graduated magna cum laude from New York University School of Law, where he was a Root-Tilden-Kern Scholar, an editor on the N.Y.U.
-Law Review, and won the Ann Petluck Poses Memorial Award for his work with the Immigrant Rights Clinic.
-Stephen clerked for the Hon.
-Kermit V. Lipez of the U.S. Court of Appeals for the First Circuit and the Hon.
-Margaret M. Morrow of the U.S. District Court for the Central District of California.
+Stephen graduated from New York University School of Law in 2011 and clerked for the Hon.
+Kermit V. Lipez of the First Circuit Court of Appeals, and the Hon Margaret M. Morrow (ret.) of the U.S. District Court for the Central District of California.
 Before law school, Stephen worked for civil rights and social services organizations in New York City, and earned his A.B. from Amherst College.